-Regression testing consists of repeated testing of the existing features of any tool, application, or system as it receives new upgrades.
-Testers conduct it to ensure that an application's live and new functionalities remain working and undamaged.
-Under the regression testing approach, the quality analyst checks existing features' functional and non-functional aspects to ensure no new bugs or errors in the application.
+Regression testing is a fundamental testing process that consists of repeated testing of the existing features of any tool, application, or system as it receives new upgrades.
+Testers conduct regression tests to ensure that an application's live and new functionalities remain working and undamaged.
+Under this testing approach, the quality analyst checks existing features' functional and non-functional aspects to ensure no new bugs or errors in the application.

 What is regression testing, and why do we need it?

-A regression testing approach is needed to evaluate the overall working of the application after it has undergone a recent change.
+A regression testing approach is required to evaluate the overall working of the application after it has undergone a change for various reasons, including:

 Strategy for regression testing - what to test, how often, and more

 Regression testing strategy depends on several key factors, like how often developers upgrade the application, how significant the new change is, and what existing sections it could affect.